 We start our day at 7 a.m.
 The first thing we do is drive through the avalanche area, making observations and looking particularly for any changes overnight or any new avalanche activity.

-Now it’s time to ask some questions: “What is the avalanche hazard?”
-Has it changed?
+Then it’s time to ask ourselves some questions: “What is the avalanche hazard and has it changed?”
 “Are conditions improving or getting worse and what impact will that have to the avalanche risk”.